top of page

 Do this: confirm the policy language before assuming it will pay for comparison

 With accidental death insurance vs employer life insurance, clarity beats guesswork.
 Confirm what triggers a payout, what doesn't, and how the policy says claims are handled.
+Review the portability provision of any employer plan - some group policies offer conversion options, but the window to act is typically short and the terms change.
+Reading both the employer certificate of coverage and any individual policy side by side reveals where the gaps actually sit.
 This page is informational only and not legal, tax, or medical advice; terms vary by policy and state.

 Frequently Asked Questions